Online Master of Science in Cybersecurity

 Students who do not meet basic admissions requirements may take prerequisite courses before starting the graduate coursework.

 To ensure a high-quality graduate student group, all MS in Cybersecurity students must have a bachelor's degree from a recognized institution and meet graduate admission criteria.

 Students enrolling in the program are also expected to have existing knowledge in information technology or computer science.
-Students who do not meet basic requirements can take prerequisite courses before starting the graduate coursework.
+Students who do not meet basic requirements may need to take prerequisite courses listed at the bottom of the Curriculum section above.